 Organizational and professional identification.
-We measured the extent to which medical professionals identified with their organization and profession using five-items from Mael and

-Ashforth's (1992) six-item scale.
-Respondents were asked to identify how strongly they agreed or disagreed with the statements (1 = strongly disagree; 7 = strongly agree).
-Because of low item reliability in a pilot survey we sent to a pre-sample of physicians, we omitted the item, "I am very interested in what others think about Healthcorp (doctors)" from our survey.
+We measured the extent to which medical professionals identified with their organization and profession using five items from Mael and Ashforth's (1992) six-item scale.
+Respondents were asked to identify how strongly they agreed or disagreed with the statements (1 =strongly disagree; 7 = strongly agree).
+Because of low item reliability in a pilot survey we sent to a presample of physicians, we omitted the item "I am very interested in what others think about Healthcorp (doctors)" from our survey.
 All survey items are listed in Table 1.
 The composite reliability for organizational identification was .76 and for professional identification was .73.
-Composite reliability is generally considered superior to Cronbach's alpha because (1) it is not influenced by the number of items (higher number of items inflates Cronbach's alpha), and; (2) it is appropriate for two-item measures, whereas Cronbach's alpha is not (Netemeyer, Boles, & McMurrian, 1996; Tabachnik & Fidell, 2006).
+Composite reliability is generally considered superior to Cronbach's alpha because (a) it is not influenced by the number of items (higher number of items inflates Cronbach's alpha) and (b) it is appropriate for two-item measures, whereas Cronbach's alpha is not (Netemeyer, Boles, & McMurrian, 1996; Tabachnick & Fidell, 2006).

 Perceived administrator social influence.
 Pressure and monitoring are critical aspects of social influence (Yukl & Tracey, 1992).
 Administrators sent many e-mails pressuring professionals to adopt secure messaging, and administrators also monitored their use of secure messaging for compliance with the initiative.
 We measured the perceived administrator normative pressure that was felt by the professional employees using Venkatesh and Davis's (2000) two-item measure.
-We modified Venkatesh and Davis's items to specifically target secure messaging and our research site.
-The composite reliability was .66, which is consistent with prior research (Venkatesh, et al., 2003).
-We used Agarwal and Rodhain's (2002) measure of perceived monitoring (1 to 7, strongly disagree to strongly agree).
+We modified Venkatesh and Davis's items to specifically target secure messaging.
+The composite reliability was .66, which is consistent with prior research (Venkatesh et al., 2003).
+We used Agarwal and Rodhain's (2002) measure of perceived monitoring.
 The composite reliability of our four-item measure was .85.
-For both measures, respondents were asked to identify how strongly they agreed or disagreed with the statements (1 = strongly disagree; 7 = strongly agree).
+For both measures, respondents were asked to identify how strongly they agreed or disagreed with the statements $(1 = strongly \ disagree; 7 = strongly \ agree)$ .